latex3/tagging-project/documentation/prototype-usage-instructions.md

 That & 2
 \end{tabular}
 ```
-generally (in the preamble) or on a table by table basis before the table.

 If a table should not be tagged as table, for example, because it is
 merely used to ensure that the content is properly aligned, it should
-be turned into a presentation table with
+be turned into a presentation table with the `table/tagging=presentation`
+key as shown below.
 ```latex
 \tagpdfsetup{table/tagging=presentation}
 \begin{tabular}{ccc}